zekesixniner/gopro-telemetry-tool-win/README.md

 - Windows 10 or later (64-bit)
 - No additional software needed — ffmpeg is bundled

+### ⚠️ Windows SmartScreen warning

+---
+When running the installer or the app for the first time, Windows may show a SmartScreen warning.
+This is expected for open source software without a paid code signing certificate.

+## Installation
+To proceed safely:
+1. Click **"More info"**
+2. Click **"Run anyway"**

+The full source code is available on GitHub for inspection.

 ## Usage

 1. Click **Browse** next to *Input file* and select your `.360`, `.mp4` or `.mov` file